image-proxy

 LabelValues

-stepdecode, resize, encode
+stepdecode, resize, bw, encode

 Histogram buckets: 1ms, 5ms, 10ms, 25ms, 50ms, 100ms, 250ms, 500ms, 1s, 2.5s, 5s, 10s